Milton Keynes Thunder: Position in the Milton Keynes Ice Hockey structure

-As the second most senior ice hockey club in Milton Keynes, the MK Thunder have always played in the National Ice Hockey League South Division 1 or its former incarnations (English National League South, English National League South A and English National League South 1).
+As the second most senior ice hockey club in Milton Keynes, the MK Thunder have always played in the National Ice Hockey League South or its former incarnations (English National League South, English National League South A and English National League South 1).
 It has been used as a vehicle to further develop Milton Keynes based players and has been a 'feeder' club for the senior hockey club Milton Keynes Lightning.
 The teams iced by the club have been dominated by local players, supplemented by the occasional import (league rules restrict the use of import players to just two, compared to five in the defunct old second tier EPIHL and eleven in the first tier EIHL).
 The club also has links with the junior system and provides development opportunities for junior players at the Milton Keynes Storm Club.

 Arena redevelopment

 In March 2013, Milton Keynes Council approved plans to redevelop the Leisure Plaza after failed attempts in 2006 and 2011.
 The development of the arena was funded by Morrisons Supermarkets and took 17 months to complete.
 This forced Thunder to play their home games at a temporary rink sited within the Milton Keynes City Centre in a building vacated by the Supermarket Waitrose.
 The rink and the MK ICE charity established to operate it was organised by the team's owner and the then general manager, David Fairhurst.
 The team returned to the redeveloped rink which had been renamed the "MK Arena" in October 2014.